Kenneth-lekeanyi/ecs-demo/README.md

      g) Cluster setup manual and automated

 - 2) ECS LoadBalancing and Auto-scaling
-  3) Setup CICD Pipeline for AWS-ECS deployments for both Rollout and Blue/Green deployment
+  3) Setup CICD Pipeline for AWS-ECS deployments for both Rollout and Blue/Green deployment.

+# Section One: AWS ECS Basics